The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 The capital of UK is London

-A for loop can be used to go through all the keys in a dictionary and to make sure you don’t access keys that are not part of the dictionary.
+You can use a for loop to go through all the keys in a dictionary and ensure you don’t access keys not in the dictionary.
 This prevents the Python KeyError exception from occurring.

-Finally, a generic approach you can use with any exceptions is the try except block.
+A generic approach you can use with any exceptions is the try-except block.
+This allows you to handle the exception in a clean way using the except block.

 countries = {'Italy': 'Rome', 'Poland': 'Warsaw', 'UK': 'London'}